 INOI / Stormwater Pollution Prevention Plan for Individual Lots

-Authorization through an INOI permit is required prior to beginning construction activity for erosion and sediment control of individual lots (mostly residential) that are part of a larger common plan of development (subdivision).
+Prior to beginning construction activity, authorization through an INOI permit is required for erosion and sediment control of individual lots (mostly residential) that are part of a larger common plan of development (subdivision).

 Effective May 14, 2018, prior to obtaining a building permit, applicants will be required to electronically submit INOI (Individual Lot Notice of Intent) forms and provide proof of INOI authorization.
 The City of Lincoln will no longer accept paper INOI applications after this date.